qnlbnsl/ai_playground/README.md

 # ai_playground
-sandbox to mess arounf with ai and ai models
+sandbox to mess around with ai and ai models